contentful/contentful-export/README.md

 The `--management-token` parameter allows you to specify a token used for both spaces.
 If you request a token from [here](https://www.contentful.com/developers/docs/references/authentication/) and your user account has access to both spaces, this should be enough.

-Check the _example-config.json_ file for an example of what a configuration file would look like.
+Check the _example-config.json_ file for an example of what a configuration file looks like.
 If you use the configuration file, you don't need to specify the other options for tokens and space ids.

 ### Example